 When planning to work in a foreign country, check into visa requirements first.
 In many countries it’s possible to work illegally (under the table), but be aware that there can be consequences that include immediate deportation.
 Receiving lodging or a stipend for volunteering may fall within the category of working under the table, depending on the country.

 We hope we’ve inspired you that there are a lot of ways to make money on your travels.
-Now get out there!
+Now get out there and get one of these best travel jobs!